ahfoss/kamilaStreamingHadoop/README.md

 The knitr document `Rnw/kamilaSummary.Rnw` provides example results that can be tabulated and plotted from these output objects.
 Note: see the [knitr documentation](http://yihui.name/knitr/) for more information on report generation using knitr.

+For troubleshooting, stderr logs can be found in the directory `config-kamila-*/logs/userlogs/application_*/container_*/stderr`.

 ## Example usage

 In a linux terminal: